 Quick Start

-See the installation section for how to install just
+See the installation section for how to install just on your computer.
+Try

-to make sure that it’s installed
+running just --version to make sure that it’s installed correctly.

 For an overview of the syntax, check out this cheatsheet.